Nanuet Town Centre: Sears

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
 The store closed in January 2019.
 Representatives from the shopping center's owner, Simon Property Group, have discussed reconstructing the store, according to Clarkstown Town Supervisor George Hoehmann.
 Hoehmann said he held several discussions about the Sears space with Simon representatives since June and anticipated getting more details in the next few months.
 Although no formal plans have been filed, Simon officials want to bring up to three undisclosed national retailers into the space formerly occupied by the defunct department store.

-Also, the adjacent property once occupied by the Sears Tire and Auto Center is being eyed for a hotel and additional retailers, Hoehmann said.

 2018 and 2019

 On November 29, 2018, it was announced that At Home furniture store would join the complex on the first floor, with additional mall space to be announced) coming on the second floor, to replace Macy's.
 At Home opened in February 2021.

 On September 23, 2019, Fairway Market announced that they would be closing their Shops At Nanuet location.
 The store closed on September 25, 2019.